RexMortem/C_Course-The_Cequel/Session2.md

 2) Read the solution to Exercise 1 (`cFiles/exerciseSolutions/FunctionExercises1/Exercise1.c`)

-3) Using arguments to the main function, write a program that takes a first name and second name from the command-line and outputs "Your name is insert-first-name insert-last-name!"
+3) Using arguments to the main function, write a program that takes a first name and second name from the command-line and outputs "Your name is insert-first-name insert-last-name!" (report error to the user if not 2 arguments have been passed)

 ### <a name="PassingPointers"> Passing Around Pointers </a>